strimzi/strimzi-kafka-operator/development-docs/DEBUGGING.md

     kubectl port-forward my-cluster-kafka-0 8787:5005

+The same applies for Cruise Control by using the Deployment:

+    kubectl port-forward deployments/my-cluster-cruise-control 5005

 All you now have to do is deploy the new Kafka cluster definition, configure remote debugging in your favourite IDE, telling it to connect to localhost:5005, and start your debug session.

-With `DEBUG_SUSPEND_FLAG` set to 'y', the Kafka Broker process will wait during startup for remote debugger (IDE) to connect before continuing with JVM start up.
+With `DEBUG_SUSPEND_FLAG` set to 'y', the Kafka Broker or Cruise Control process will wait during startup for remote debugger (IDE) to connect before continuing with JVM start up.

-In Kafka CR we have adjusted the probes to prevent Kubernetes from killing the broker whose execution is suspended due to a breakpoint.
+In Kafka CR we have adjusted the probes to prevent Kubernetes from killing the broker or cruise control whose execution is suspended due to a breakpoint.

-Before remotely connecting with your IDE you'll want to start tailing the `my-cluster-kafka-0` broker pod:
+Before remotely connecting with your IDE you'll want to start tailing the `my-cluster-kafka-0` broker pod or the corresponding Cruise Control pod:

     kubectl logs my-cluster-kafka-0 -f